Model selection applied to reconstructions of the Dark Energy: INTRODUCTION

 \section{INTRODUCTION}

 Since the discovery of the current accelerated expansion of the Universe, cosmologists have been challenged to explain the cause of this mysterious phenomenon.
 In order to provide a possible explanation, the idea of a new exotic source was introduced, called dark energy (DE).
 In addition to the cosmological constant $\Lambda$, being the simplest assumption to be the dark energy, there is also a still-unknown key component for structure formation in the Universe, coined as Cold Dark Matter (hereafter CDM).
-These two dark components compromise the basis of the standard cosmological model or $\Lambda$CDM.
-Even though the $\Lambda$CDM model has have remarkable achievements, i.e. satisfies most of the current cosmological observations on different scales, it still presents several shortcomings.
+These two dark components \luis{comprise} the basis of the standard cosmological model or $\Lambda$CDM.
+Even though the $\Lambda$CDM model has had remarkable achievements, i.e. satisfies most of the current cosmological observations on different scales, it still presents several shortcomings.
 On the theoretical side, for instance, a disagreement encountered by cosmology and quantum field theory about the vacuum predictions \cite{sahni2002cosmological}; on the observational side several problems began to arise, for example the discrepancy on the measurements of the Hubble constant $H_0$ among datasets \cite{bull2016beyond}.
-This so-called Hubble tension seems to be enhancing as observations become more precise \cite{zhao2017dynamical}.
+This so-called Hubble tension seems to be enhancing as observations become more precise \cite{zhao2017dynamical} and even a variable $H_0$ (also named ``running'') has also been found \cite{Wong:2019kwg, Krishnan:2020vaf, Hu:2022kes, Krishnan:2022fzz, Colgain:2022rxy}, further indicating the standard model's inability to reconcile late-time data with high-redshift data.
 The presence of these issues opens up the possibility to consider alternatives beyond the $\Lambda$CDM model.
 A natural extension to the cosmological constant is to allow a redshift dependency either through the equation of state (EoS) \wde{} or the energy density $\rho_{\tt DE}(z)$ for the dark energy.
 Different proposals with a dynamical behaviour have been presented.
 Some of them include scalar fields in the form of Quintessence, Phantom \cite{Vazquez:2020ani, caldwell2002phantom, caldwell2005limits} or the two of them combined, called Quintom models \cite{guo2005cosmological}; others intent to modify the theory of general gravity known as $f(R)$ models \cite{nojiri2011unified}, anisotropic massive Brans-Dicke gravity \cite{Akarsu:2019pvi} or theories with extra dimensions such as brane world models \cite{ida2000brane, brax2004brane}. \\